dgrisafe/academic-kickstart/content/talk/2019-09-30-quals-vfl-vsqol-multiethnic-lac/index.md

 # Committee Members

 The committee included medical researchers and physicians with expertise in fields related to my dissertation.
 I have developed my research projects under guidance and mentorship of each committee member.
-The professors on my committee include:
+The professors include:

 - [Roberta McKean-Cowdin, PhD](https://keck.usc.edu/faculty-search/roberta-mckean-cowdin/)